awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 + Specify `PARALLEL SAFE` to enable parallel query execution\.
 For more information, see [Exploiting Parallel Query Processing](#postgresql-using-sagemaker-example-parallel)\.
 + Specify `COST 5000` to estimate execution cost for the function\.
 Use a positive number giving the estimated execution cost for the function, in units of `cpu_operator_cost`\.

-### Passing an Array as Input to an Amazon SageMaker Model<a name="postgresql-using-sagemaker-example-array"></a>
+### Passing an Array as Input to an SageMaker Model<a name="postgresql-using-sagemaker-example-array"></a>

 The [aws\_sagemaker\.invoke\_endpoint](#aws_sagemaker.invoke_endpoint) function can have up to 100 input parameters, which is the limit for PostgreSQL functions\.
-If the Amazon SageMaker model requires more than 100 parameters of the same type, pass the model parameters as an array\.
+If the SageMaker model requires more than 100 parameters of the same type, pass the model parameters as an array\.

-The following example creates a user\-defined function that passes an array as input to the Amazon SageMaker regression model\.
+The following example creates a user\-defined function that passes an array as input to the SageMaker regression model\.

 ```
 CREATE FUNCTION regression_model (params REAL[], OUT estimate REAL)